flowsion/api/README.md

 Other Errors
 ------------

 Other errors you may see will start with 5xx, e.g. 500 Internal Server Error.
 Please hold and try your request again later.
-If the error persists please contact support@floatschedule.com.
+If the error persists please contact us at the email below.

 API Improvements